-Details Comments Benchmark group for The Board benchmarks the remuneration of the CEO against: setting/reviewing CEOs in businesses with comparable market capitalisation; and remuneration CEOs in comparable roles within the ASX A-REIT index.
+Details Comments Benchmark group for setting/reviewing remuneration The Board benchmarks the remuneration of the CEO against: CEOs in businesses with comparable market capitalisation; and CEOs in comparable roles within the ASX A-REIT index.
 Remuneration mix In 2012, Mr Cameron's remuneration mix was as follows: Base (Fixed) Pay: \$1,450,000.
 STI: \$0 to \$1,812,500 based on performance and paid in cash (ie 0% to 125% of base pay).
-Further details on STI terms are set out on pages 17 & 18.
+Further details on STI terms are set out on pages 26 and 27.
 LTI: \$0 to \$2,175,000 based on performance and continued service and delivered in GPT stapled securities (ie 0% to 150% of base pay).
-Further details on LTI terms (including performance measures) are set out on pages 16, 17 and 18.
+Further details on LTI terms (including performance measures) are set out on pages 28, 29 and 30.
 External Directorships Under GPT policy Mr Cameron is eligible to take up one external Directorship.
 In 2012 Mr Cameron was invited to join the Suncorp Group Board.
 All Board fees received by Mr Cameron associated with this appointment are paid to GPT.
 Contract duration A rolling 12 month contract.
-Termination Termination entitlements vary depending on the circumstances, however any separation payment is capped at 12 months entitlements of base (fixed) pay.
+Termination entitlements Termination entitlements vary depending on the circumstances, however any separation payment is capped at 12 months of base (fixed) pay.